oschonrock/binfuse/README.md

 datasets.

-`binfuse::sharded_filter` allows convenient slicing of the dataset into an arbitrary number of `binfuse::filter`s which are written to disk and indexed by the `N` most significant bits of the `uint64_t` keys/hashes.
+`binfuse::sharded_filter` allows convenient slicing of the dataset into an arbitrary number of shards which are written to disk and indexed by the `N` most significant bits of the `uint64_t` keys/hashes.
 Sharding is transparent to the user during queries is and still very fast with just 3 `mmap` accesses per query.